 The disabled and unprepared bodies cannot shoulder this possibility, exposing them to worse situations.

-DIY Overhead Door Repair – It costs more
+DIY Garage Door Repair – It costs more

 The very reason why owners choose DIY fixing is that they think it would cost less—that’s the traditional mindset.